-Lakeside Volunteer Rescue Squad has a remarkable fleet of three Wheeled Coach ambulances, one quick response vehicle (QRV), one utility/reserve QRV, and a Kubota UTV.
-Our ambulances are based from a van chassis and are classified as type III ambulances and all are equipped with Stryker Power Load System along with a Stryker Power Cot.
+Lakeside Volunteer Rescue Squad has a remarkable fleet of three Wheeled Coach ambulances, one quick response vehicle (QRV), one Utility/Reserve QRV, and a Kubota UTV.
+Our ambulances are van chassis and are classified as type III ambulances.
+All are equipped with Stryker Power Load System and a Stryker Power Cot.

-Our ambulances have multiple exterior and interior compartments to store all of our equipment which is used to help patients in there time of need.
-Each ambulance is equipped with a Zoll monitor/defibrillator, and a full range of both basic and advanced life support supplies and medications.
-All are certified as Advanced Life Support Transport Units.
+Our ambulances have multiple exterior and interior compartments to store specialty equipment used to provide treatment and care to our patients in their time of need.
+Each ambulance has a Zoll monitor/defibrillator and a full range of basic and advanced life support supplies and medications.
+The Virginia Department of Health – Virginia Office of Emergency Medical Services (OEMS) regularly inspects our fleet and equipment to ensure they meet or exceed state requirements.
+Every ambulance and QRV is licensed by OEMS as Advanced Life Support Units.

 2021 Ford E450 chassis with a 2014 box Wheeled Coach